ibm-cloud-docs/assistant/dialog-slots.md

 1.  **Make a slot optional or disable it under certain conditions**.
 You can optionally configure a slot in these ways:

     - **Optional**: To make a slot optional, add a slot without a prompt.
-The service does not ask the user for the information, but it does look for the information in the user input, and saves the value if the user provides it.
+Your assistant does not ask the user for the information, but it does look for the information in the user input, and saves the value if the user provides it.
 For example, you might add a slot that captures dietary restriction informations in case the user specifies any.
 However, you don't want to ask all users for dietary information since it is irrelevant in most cases.

        <table>
        <caption>Optional slot</caption>